ShawnROGrady/red-blackTreeCPP/README.md

   3. print the entire tree (inorder, preorder, or postorder)
   4. search the tree for a specified value
   5. close the program

+All files were written and tested in Xcode version 9.2